-For example, if each user randomly picks $20$ items from a total of $1000$, then with a group of \textit{only} $136$ users we can ensure that the probability of at least $90\%$ of the items being seen by at least one person is at least $0.9$.

-Also note that the reason we determine the preferences of a group $G_k$ is that we want to predict future behavior of the group members.
-As such, we might want to use recent behaviors of the group members instead of their entire consumption histories.
-For example, we can choose to use the latest $H$ consumptions for each user.
-The resulting subset of data is denoted as ${\cal D}_H$.
-As will be seen later, $H$ has an impact on the quality of item recommendations.
+There is an important remark to make.
+The reason we determine the preferences of a user group $G_k$ is that we want to predict future behavior of the group.
+As such, we might want to base the prediction on recent behaviors of the group members instead of their entire consumption histories.
+For example, we might want to choose to use a subset ${\mathcal D}_H$ of the data that consists of only the latest $H$ consumptions for each user.
+We will empirically investigate this strategy and will show that the choice of $H$ has an impact on the quality of item recommendations.